anna-kozh/blog/_posts/2024-06-08-Admin-console.md

 Design strategy
 </h2>
 <p>
-Redesigning the entire system was necessary to achieve several goals, such as making the system responsive to different devices, improving user experience, optimizing performance, and incorporating the new Angular Material framework.</p>
+Redesigning the entire system was necessary to achieve several goals, such as making the system responsive, improving user experience, optimizing performance, and incorporating the new Angular Material framework.</p>
 <p>In the design process, I embraced an iterative approach, which really challenged my inner perfectionist:</p>
 <ul>
 <li>Sticking to an MVP-like approach to design quality and feature prioritization</li>